do-community/do-ansible-inventory/README.md

-      --ignore=IGNORE ...  ignore a Droplet by name, can be specified multiple times --group-by-region    group hosts by region, defaults to true --group-by-tag       group hosts by their Droplet tags, defaults to true --out=OUT            write the ansible inventory to this file
+      --ignore=IGNORE ...  ignore a Droplet by name, can be specified multiple times --group-by-region    group hosts by region, defaults to true --group-by-tag       group hosts by their Droplet tags, defaults to true --out=OUT            write the ansible inventory to this file - if unset, print to stdout --private-ips        use private Droplet IPs instead of public IPs
 ```